wesnoth-legacy-project/The_Dark_Hordes/SCRIPT.md

 Nati: I will put an end to you right now!
 Brace yourself!

 Gwiti: His legions surrounded me!
-I seem to have wasted too much of time...
+I seem to have wasted too much time...

 # 03. The Skull of Morgorath